pqrkchqps/diehard-dot-fund-user-manual/en/coordinating_your_group.md

 ## Deactivating/archiving a group

 Deactivating your group means that you and the rest of the group members will no longer be able to access the group.
-If you wish to deactivate your group you can do so by selecting **Deactivate group** from the **Options** menu on the group page.
+If you wish to deactivate your group you can do so by selecting **Deactivate Group** from the **Options** menu on the group page.
 To reactivate your deactivated group, contact the Loomio team by sending an email to [contact@loomio.org](mailto:contact@loomio.org).